 Before continuing, let's reflect again upon Jacoby's eyeglasses, which I've written about in part two.
 Also, how Jacoby viewed Nadine's blinding.
 The red polarizing lens on the right eye is intended to surpress left hemisphere logic, while the blue on the left eye is intended to surpress right hemisphere intuition, and thus working together in a world of purple light one is supposedly able to better balance the intuitive and logical and have a better grasp on reality.
 If we apply that to what is happening here, Cooper, with his entry into the violet world, has entered a more balanced area of perception.
-But when he steps inside the building, it is into a mauve room that suggests instead viewing only with the red lens over the right eye.
+But when he steps inside the building, it is into a mauve room that perhaps suggests instead viewing only with the red lens over the right eye.

 Two women, Phyllis and Ruth, have been killed with a bullet through the left eye.
 Nadine was not killed, but simply deprived of that eye.
 This means those three women (if Phyllis and Ruth had lived), if they did wear Jacoby's glasses, would only be viewing through a red lens suppressing left hemisphere logic.

-(26) We see a woman in a red dress as we hear his feet hit the floor.
+(26) We see a woman in a red dress as we hear Cooper's feet hit the floor.
 Her eyes are covered with flesh.
 (27) Return to a view of Cooper now in the room as he closes the window and turns to walk further into the room.
 (28) Another view of the woman.
 (29) Cooper sees her.
 (30) The woman, who is seated on a couch.
 (31) The briefest glimpse of the full room, (32) then of Cooper, (33) then a long side-view of the woman, (34) then a fireplace.
 The fire flames up in the fireplace and there appears to be dark fire within it.
 (35) Cooper again and he glitches as he moves forward, as if becoming stuck and moving back in time, and forward again.
 This happens continually throughout these shots.
 (36) The fireplace.
 (37) Cooper.
 (38) Returning to the woman we see a semi-circular half-wall behind the couch upon which she is seated, the light of the fireplace before her flickering her face.
 We briefly see that the design on the floor is the same as was observed at the feet of ??????? in the intro and epilogue of part one.
 We saw very little of ???????'s environment in part one, but with even the little we saw of that black-and-white world this room appears to be otherwise quite different, the floor right now the only connecting element.